-Join The Team – Base Member
+Join The Team – Support Team Member

 Volunteers join Buxton Mountain Rescue Team because they want to make a difference.
-If you are unable to commit to being on call 24 hours a day, or do not have sufficient hill skills/fitness to become an operational (hill-going) member, Base Team membership may be an alternative way for you to contribute.
+If you are unable to commit to being on call 24 hours a day, or do not have sufficient hill skills/fitness to become an operational (hill-going) member, Support Team membership may be an alternative way for you to contribute.